mrzealot/preprocessor/_posts/2020-06-05-seneca-erkolcsi-levelek.md

 > It is not the man who has too little who is poor, but the one who hankers after more.

-> You ask what is the proper limit to a person’s wealth?
+> You ask what is the proper limit to a person's wealth?
 First, having what is essential, and second, having what is enough.

 > we think these things are ours when in fact it is we who are caught.

-> Epicurus: ‘If you shape your life according to nature, you will never be poor; if according to people’s opinions, you will never be rich.’
+> Epicurus: ‘If you shape your life according to nature, you will never be poor; if according to people's opinions, you will never be rich.'

 > Socrates said to someone who was making the same complaint: ‘How can you wonder your travels do you no good, when you carry yourself around with you?
-You are saddled with the very thing that drove you away.’
+You are saddled with the very thing that drove you away.'

 > Where you arrive does not matter so much as what sort of person you are when you arrive there.

 > I force my mind to become self-absorbed and not let outside things distract it.
 There can be absolute bedlam without so long as there is no commotion within,
-> For what is the good of having silence throughout the neighbourhood if one’s emotions are in turmoil?
+> For what is the good of having silence throughout the neighbourhood if one's emotions are in turmoil?

-> It is in no man’s power to have whatever he wants; but he has it in his power not to wish for what he hasn’t got, and cheerfully make the most of the things that do come his way.
+> It is in no man's power to have whatever he wants; but he has it in his power not to wish for what he hasn't got, and cheerfully make the most of the things that do come his way.

-> Look at the number of things we buy because others have bought them or because they’re in most people’s houses.
+> Look at the number of things we buy because others have bought them or because they're in most people's houses.

+> The supreme ideal does not call for any external aids.
+It is homegrown, wholly self-developed.
+Once it starts looking outside itself for any part of itself it is on the way to being dominated by fortune.